wds4/graperank/README.md

 and edit deploy.yml to include those in env

+For now, those 3 env vars are stored in next.config.ts which is excluded using gitignore and updated in ec2 (kept out of repo).
+Not sure if that is the proper way to do it.
+For some reason, process.env.AWS_... works on local machine but not on ec2, even though all 3 of those vars have been exported locally and in ec2.

 ## mysql

 s3 not yet demonstrated to be working; switch now to mysql